 PEITTOO RECYCLING PARK - AN OPERATING ENVIRONMENT FOR INDUSTRIAL BY-PRODUCTS

 The massive Peittoo Recycling Park offers nearly 1,000 hectares of zoned land for the treatment, storage and disposal of industrial, construction and energy by-products.
 In addition, the area produces recycled raw materials and renewable energy.
 Several major energy, industrial and circular economy companies already operate in the recycling park.
 The proximity of the port, the extent of the area and vacant plots make Peittoo an attractive place for new and expanding businesses in the circular economy.

 READY TO USE INRASTRUCTURE IN THE KAANAANKORPI INDUSTRIAL AREA

 The Kaanaankorpi industrial area has excellent infrastructure for processing industrial by-products into metals, metal chemicals and various bioproducts.
 Diverse energy and environmental infrastructure, such as a gas, steam and biopower plant and a water treatment plant, enable cost-effective investments in production processes.
 The area also has its own branch terminal line for railway traffic.

 The ports of Mäntyluoto and Tahkoluoto in Pori offer an excellent platform for the recycling business and the international export of recycled raw materials.
-The ports contain modern equipment for handling bulk products and heavy project cargoes.
+The ports contain modern equipment for handling bulk products and heavy project cargo.
 There are also rail and road connections designed for heavy traffic that support the port infrastructure, not forgetting the Tahkoluoto deep fairway (15.3 m).
 There is room for growth and development in the port areas of Pori.